domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 In order to survive, at every moment we must exert our will to power and impose our unique selves unto the world.

 ## M. Ng, Philosopher Friend
-Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism
+Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism.

 ## Parallax View
 Looking at something from radically different perspectives; the only way to break through a dialectical stalemate and make real progress as a society.